ashkanzare573/influencer-platform/README.md

 ## Performance Optimizations

-- **Server-Side Pagination (SSR)**: The initial influencer list is rendered on the server using Next.js server components.
-This means the first page load is fully SSR, reducing data transfer and improving performance, especially for authenticated/protected content.
-- **Server-Side Filtering (SSR)**: All filters (search, topic, platform, gender) are applied on the server for the initial page load, ensuring only relevant data is sent to the client.
-This leverages SSR for efficient backend data processing.
+- **Server-Side Filtering & Pagination**: All filtering, search, and pagination logic runs on the server through PostgreSQL queries via Prisma.
+Initial page loads use Server-Side Rendering (SSR) with filters applied from URL parameters.
+When users interact with filters or pagination, the client calls server API routes that perform the same database queries, ensuring consistent server-side processing throughout.
+- **Hybrid SSR/CSR Rendering**: Initial page load delivers fully rendered HTML with data via SSR.
+Subsequent interactions use Client-Side Rendering (CSR) for instant UI feedback without full page reloads, while still processing all data operations on the server.
+- **Smart Data Fetching**: Eliminated duplicate data fetches by detecting initial mount state.
+On page refresh, only SSR data is used; API calls are made only when users actively filter or paginate.
+- **Adaptive Loading States**: Skeleton screens display for a minimum of 800ms to ensure smooth, non-jarring transitions.
+The timing adapts based on actual data fetch duration for optimal UX.
+- **Route Protection with Middleware**: NextAuth middleware secures all routes (except login and auth endpoints) at the edge, preventing unauthorized access before pages even render.
+- **Database Query Optimization**: Prisma queries use field selection to fetch only required data.
+Card views receive 7 fields (`InfluencerSummary`), while detail modals fetch all 12 fields (`Influencer`), reducing payload size by ~40%.
-- **Optimistic UI Updates (Client-Side)**: When users like/unlike influencers, the UI updates instantly on the client for a smooth experience, while the server is updated in the background.
+- **Optimistic UI Updates**: Favorite actions update the UI instantly on the client while the database syncs in the background, providing immediate user feedback.
 - **Image Optimization**: Avatar placeholders are generated on the fly, requiring no external image hosting and ensuring fast, consistent rendering.
 - **Tailwind CSS**: Only the CSS classes used in the project are included in the final build, minimizing CSS size and improving load times.